Jan 14 7:00 p.m.

 (A) Book Tasting Club

 Not sure what to read next?
 "Sample" 12 books of all genres at our book tasting and you may find your next favorite author or series.
-Participants will have four minutes to read each book (you can choose to read from the beginning, middle, or end!) and record their initial impressions.
+Participants will have four minutes to read from each book (you can choose to read from the beginning, middle, or end!) and record their initial impressions.
 Brief discussion will follow.

 Book Tasting is held on the third Wednesday of every month.
 Please feel free to bring a snack with you.